PhilipGriffith/AHPy/README.md

 `complete`: *bool*, whether to return a report for every Compare object in the hierarchy
 - This returns a dictionary of reports, with the keys of the dictionary being the names of the Compare objects
   - `{'a': {'name': 'a', ...}, 'b': {'name': 'b', ...}}`
   - The default value is False
 `show`: *bool*, whether to print the report to the console in JSON format
   - The default value is False
-`verbose`: *bool*, whether to include full details of the Compare object within the report
+`verbose`: *bool*, whether to include full details of the Compare object in the report
   - The default value is False

 The keys of the report take the following form: